Glossary

 is composed of bristles, hairs, teeth or scales that aid in seed dispersal - the picture at right

-shows the achene and pappus of White Snakeroot (seed dispersed by wind) - the picture at far
+shows the achene and pappus of White Snakeroot (seed dispersed by wind) - the picture at

-right shows the achene and pappus of Tall Beggar-ticks (seed dispersed by attaching to
+middle right shows the achene and pappus of Tall Beggar-ticks (seed dispersed by attaching to

-mammals or birds via two barbed teeth known as awns)
+mammals or birds via two barbed teeth known as awns) - the picture at far right shows the awns of

 Calyx - the outer segment of a flower that encloses a flower bud - the individual parts of the calyx